ptrxyz/chemotion/chemotion-cli/README.md

 ### First run

+#### Make a dedicated folder

+Make a folder where you want to store installation(s) of Chemotion.
+Ideally this folder should be in the largest drive (in terms of free space) of your system.
+Remember that Chemotion also uses space via Docker (docker containers, volumes etc.) and therefore you need to make sure that your system partition has abundant free space.

+#### Install

 To begin with installation, execute: `chemotion install` and follow the prompt.
 The first installation can take really long time (15-30 minutes depending on your download and processor speeds).

 This will create the first (production-grade) `instance` of Chemotion on your system.
 Generally, this is suffice if you want to use Chemotion in a single scientific group/lab.
 By default